Set up ahead of time.

 BUT - If your baby is not eating well, not gaining weight, not having wet and/or dirty diapers with nearly every feeding, or is sick - then you need to start keeping track of things.
 You should also be talking with your pediatrician who may ask you to keep a log especially if baby is not gaining weight.

-Please share what most helped you during your baby's first week!
+Please share what helped you the most during your baby's first week!